Chack'n Pop: Reception

 Sakô felt the game flopped in Japanese arcades due to its difficulty.
 However, the home ports, specifically the Family Computer and MSX versions of the game, sold much better and became one of Taito's "top IPs".

 Retrospective views on Chack'n Pop have been mostly negative.
-A mini review of the game on a retrospective of The NewZealand Story found in an issue of Retro Gamer claimed the game "wasn't a great platformer" due to how complex it is.
+A mini review on a retrospective of The NewZealand Story found in an issue of Retro Gamer claimed the game "wasn't a great platformer" due to how complex it is.
 PC Zone said the game "isn't much fun", despite the ideas it presented for the time, and the fact that it was Bubble Bobble's predecessor.
-Rhody Tobin of HonestGamers slammed the Family Computer version of the game for its controls, gameplay, and presentation, and while admitting that the game is "vaguely interesting", ended that it is "best forgotten".
-A more positive review of the game came from Alex Kidman of Kotaku Australia, where he briefly reviewed the Family Computer version of the game, and while he recommended it for fans of Bubble Bobble, he noted that it is a very different game compared to Bubble Bobble.
+Rhody Tobin of HonestGamers slammed the Family Computer version for its controls, gameplay, and presentation, and while admitting that the game is "vaguely interesting", he said it is "best forgotten".
+A more positive review came from Alex Kidman of Kotaku Australia, where he briefly reviewed the Family Computer version, and while he recommended it for fans of Bubble Bobble, he noted that it is a very different game compared to Bubble Bobble.